 Hum.
 Whenever kiln elements come on they are accompanied by a humming sound from electricity in the elements.
 This is normal.
-The natural properties of electricity and the dynamics of the shape of the element combine to make a slight vibration in the element.
+The natural properties of electricity and the dynamics of the shape of the manual-first-firing.pdf element combine to make a slight vibration in the element.